-The cavernous sinus within the human head is one of the dural venous sinuses creating a cavity called the lateral sellar compartment bordered by the temporal bone of the skull and the sphenoid bone, lateral to the sella turcica.
+The cavernous sinus within the human head is one of the dural venous sinuses[1] creating a cavity called the lateral sellar compartment bordered by the temporal bone of the skull and the sphenoid bone, lateral to the sella turcica.
+It's Latin name is SINUS CAVERNOSUS.

+SOURCES: It takes its source from:

+- middle cerebral vein,

+- sphenoparietal sinus

-It takes its source from the middle cerebral vein, sphenoparietal sinus, superior and inferior ophthalmic veins.
+- superior and inferior ophthalmic veins.